yakshaving-art/hurrdurr/README.md

 - **-dryrun** don't actually change anything, only evaluate which changes should happen.
 - **-version** prints the version and exits without error
+- **-manage-users** enables user management, enforcing admins and blocked users to be converged.

 ### Required Environment Variables